dorukcakmakci/Disk-Scheduling-Simulator/README.md

-# CS342-Project4
+# Disk-Scheduling-Simulator

-Report and code for Project 4 of CS342(Operating Systems) course.
+This project is implemented for the project 4 of CS342(Operating Systems) course.
+Note: The implementation is made assuming the rotational latency is 0 for all disk accesses

 Contributors:
   Doruk Çakmakçı